tatsuyai713/lwrcl/README.md

 ### Build and Install RCL Like Wrapper

-Build and install the RCL (ROS Client Library) Like Wrapper for enhanced ROS 2 compatibility:
+Build and install the lwrcl for enhanced ROS 2 compatibility:

 ```
-cd ../rcl_like_wrapper
+cd ../lwrcl
 ./build_libraries.sh install
 ```

 ### Build RCL Like Wrapper Sample Applications

-Compile the RCL Like Wrapper sample applications:
+Compile the lwrcl sample applications:

 ```
 ./build_apps.sh